Kimberly-Clark Corporation

 Scan Results

 Daily timeframeKimberly-Clark Corporation, together with its subsidiaries, manufactures and markets personal care products in the United States.
-Valued at $32.40B, KMB is a large-cap name in its sector.
+At a $36.18B market cap, Kimberly-Clark Corporation ranks as a large-cap company within consumer defensive.
 It operates in two segments, North America and International Personal Care.

 Market Cap